 1) I couldn't cope with the amount of soft fruit my garden was producing.
-Apricots and peaches are more than sufficient now the trees are mature.
+Apricots and peaches were more than sufficient once the trees matured.

 2) Removing this tree, which was huge, allowed more light into the garden, benefiting the apple and the passionfruit, both of which fruit much later in the season.